Uzmaajijshaikh/Task-3---Sales-Dashboard/README.md

 Dataset Note - The cleaned Sample Superstore dataset does not contain a Date or Month field.
 Therefore, monthly analysis and a month filter were not included in the dashboard.

 Files
-1. Task_3_Sales_Dashboard.pbix - Interactive Power BI dashboard
+1. Task 3.pbix - Interactive Power BI dashboard
-2. Sales_Dashboard_Reading_Note.pdf - One-page note explaining how to read the dashboard
+2. Sales Dashboard Note.pdf - One-page note explaining how to read the dashboard
 3. README.md - Summary of the dashboard project

 Conclusion - The Sample Superstore dataset was transformed into an interactive Power BI dashboard containing key performance indicators, product-level analysis, regional analysis, and an interactive Region slicer.
 The dashboard provides a simple visual summary that can help stakeholders understand sales performance.